Nikita0605/taskflow-docs/architecture/Product-Model.md

 ## Overview

-The Product Model defines the conceptual architecture of the TaskFlow platform.
-It establishes a shared understanding of the product before feature documentation, user guides, API references, or operational content are developed.
+The Product Model defines the conceptual structure of the TaskFlow platform.
+It establishes a common understanding of the product by describing its business purpose, functional boundaries, core concepts, and the relationships between those concepts.

-Unlike implementation documentation, the Product Model does not describe user interfaces, workflows, or configuration procedures.
-Instead, it defines the business domain, core concepts, product boundaries, and the relationships between major entities that collectively form the TaskFlow platform.

-This document serves as the **canonical conceptual reference** for the documentation organization.
-All documentation produced for TaskFlow—including user documentation, administrator documentation, developer documentation, API references, release notes, and knowledge base articles—must align with the concepts and terminology defined here.

-By separating conceptual design from implementation details, the documentation remains stable even as product capabilities evolve across releases.
+Rather than documenting how individual features are implemented or used, this document explains how the product is organized at a conceptual level.
+It provides a stable foundation that allows product teams, engineers, and technical writers to describe the platform consistently, regardless of future changes to the user interface or implementation.

+The Product Model represents the product as a collection of interconnected business capabilities instead of independent software features.
+This perspective encourages documentation that reflects how users understand and interact with the platform rather than how the application is internally developed.

 ---

 ## Objectives

-The Product Model has five primary objectives.
+The Product Model has the following objectives.

-### Establish a shared understanding of the product
+### Establish a shared understanding of the platform

-Every discipline involved in documentation should describe the product using the same conceptual model.
-Technical writers, engineers, product managers, and support teams should refer to the same entities, relationships, and terminology when creating or reviewing documentation.
+TaskFlow is developed and maintained by multiple disciplines, including engineering, product management, quality assurance, technical documentation, and customer support.
+Each discipline interacts with the product from a different perspective.

+The Product Model provides a common conceptual reference so that all teams describe the same product using the same terminology and relationships.
+This reduces ambiguity and promotes consistency across both product discussions and documentation.

 ---

-### Define the conceptual boundaries of TaskFlow
+### Define the product domain

-The Product Model identifies what constitutes the TaskFlow platform and, equally important, what falls outside its responsibility.

-Clearly defined boundaries reduce ambiguity, prevent documentation overlap, and ensure that information is maintained in the appropriate location.
+Every software product operates within a defined business domain.
+For TaskFlow, that domain is enterprise work management, Agile planning, DevOps, and software delivery.

+The Product Model identifies the concepts that belong within this domain and distinguishes them from external systems, third-party services, or implementation-specific details.
+Establishing these boundaries helps maintain a clear product identity as new capabilities are introduced.

 ---

-### Provide a foundation for documentation architecture
+### Create a stable conceptual foundation

-The documentation structure should emerge from the product model rather than from the application's navigation menu.

-As the platform evolves, documentation may be reorganized without altering the conceptual model described in this document.
+User interfaces evolve.
+Features are enhanced.
+Navigation changes.
+Technologies are replaced.

+The underlying concepts of the product, however, should remain significantly more stable.

+The Product Model captures these long-term concepts so that documentation, onboarding material, training resources, and future product enhancements can evolve without redefining the core structure of the platform.

 ---

-### Promote consistent terminology
+### Support consistent product evolution

-Every business concept introduced within TaskFlow should have a single authoritative definition.

-Alternative names, abbreviations, and overlapping terminology increase cognitive load, reduce search accuracy, and create inconsistencies across documentation.

-For this reason, terminology defined within the Product Model is considered authoritative unless superseded through an approved architectural revision.
+As TaskFlow grows, new modules and capabilities should extend the existing product model rather than introduce competing concepts.

+This approach preserves conceptual consistency across releases and ensures that future enhancements integrate naturally with the existing platform instead of creating isolated feature sets.

 ---

-### Support long-term scalability

-TaskFlow is expected to evolve beyond its initial release.

-New modules, integrations, deployment models, and services should extend the existing conceptual model rather than introduce competing structures.

-This approach allows the documentation ecosystem to scale while preserving consistency and minimizing structural change.
+## Document Authority

+The Product Model serves as the authoritative conceptual reference for the TaskFlow platform.

+When differences arise between terminology used in individual documents and the concepts defined within this model, the Product Model takes precedence until an approved architectural review updates the conceptual design.

+This governance approach ensures that terminology evolves intentionally rather than gradually diverging across documentation, training materials, and internal communication.

+The Product Model is expected to remain relatively stable throughout the product lifecycle.
+New capabilities may extend the model, but they should not redefine established concepts without careful consideration of their impact on the broader product ecosystem.

 ---

+## Guiding Principles

+The Product Model is based on several principles that influence how the TaskFlow platform is understood and described.

+### The product is capability-driven

+TaskFlow is organized around business capabilities rather than individual software screens.
+Features such as Sprint Planning, Bug Tracking, CI/CD, and Wiki are viewed as capabilities that support a broader software delivery lifecycle.

+This perspective allows the product to evolve without requiring changes to its conceptual structure whenever the user experience is redesigned.

+---

+### Concepts are independent of implementation

+The Product Model intentionally separates business concepts from implementation details.

+For example, a Workspace remains a Workspace regardless of how it is presented in the user interface.
+Similarly, a Sprint, Project, or Pipeline retains its conceptual meaning even if future releases introduce new workflows or visual designs.

+Maintaining this separation improves the longevity of both the product model and the documentation built upon it.

+---

+### Relationships define the platform

+The value of the Product Model lies not only in identifying product components but also in explaining how those components interact.

+For example, Projects exist within Workspaces, Sprints belong to Projects, User Stories are planned within Sprints, Tasks implement User Stories, and Releases package completed work for deployment.

+Understanding these relationships provides a more accurate representation of the platform than viewing each feature in isolation.

+---

 ## Scope

-The Product Model intentionally focuses on stable product concepts rather than implementation details.
+The Product Model focuses on concepts that define the structure of the TaskFlow platform rather than operational or implementation details.

+Its purpose is to establish a durable conceptual framework that remains applicable as the platform evolves through future releases.

-This document defines:
+This document includes:

 - Business capabilities
 - Core product entities
 - Functional boundaries
-- Relationships between product components
+- Relationships between entities
-- User domains
+- Product domains
-- Documentation implications
+- Conceptual ownership

-This document intentionally excludes:
+This document does not include:

 - User interface behavior
 - Step-by-step procedures
 - Configuration instructions
 - API specifications
-- Deployment processes
+- Deployment architecture
 - Feature implementation details

-These subjects are documented within their respective documentation collections.
+These topics are documented within their respective documentation collections.

+---

+## Relationship with Other Documents

+The Product Model serves as the starting point for the architectural documentation maintained for TaskFlow.

+It provides the conceptual foundation from which the Documentation Architecture, Information Architecture, Glossary, User Guides, Administrator Guides, API References, and Knowledge Base articles are developed.

+While those documents describe how information is organized or how the product is used, the Product Model defines the concepts that all subsequent documentation is expected to represent consistently.